Charles de la Boische, Marquis de Beauharnois: Biography

 Son of François IV de Beauharnais, Charles had two brothers who also impacted the history of New France.
 Claude de Beauharnois was a French Naval officer who spent time commanding ships that maintained supply lines to the colony and François de Beauharnois was intendant of New France for a time.

 The governor worked well with frontier traders, explorers, and missionaries.
 His term saw a great expansion in the number of western forts with the leadership of people like La Vérendrye, and the linkage of Canadian and Louisiana colonies.
 Exploration was pushed west to the Rocky Mountains by La Vérendrye and his sons.

 Despite a generally peaceful and prosperous administration, he was blamed for the fall of Fortress Louisbourg in 1745, and was recalled in 1746, returning to France to following year.

 Beauharnais was one of three governors-general of Canada known to have owned enslaved people.
-During his tenure, he owed 27 people, among them two Africans and a number of Meskwaki and Inuit.
+During his tenure, he owned 27 people, among them two Africans and a number of Meskwaki and Inuit.